Bartlesville Radio: The area’s best source for news, weather and sports!

-Oklahoma Wesleyan University Lady Eagles finished the Bellevue, Nebraska Classic 0-2 with an 88-7... read more
+Oklahoma Wesleyan University Eagles and Lady Eagles traveled to Sterling, Kansas Saturday afterno... read more

 Sports